11 seasons available

 Andrew Zimmern explores the international flavors of the Bronx, N.Y.; Italian-influenced bites; dry-aged pork sausage; spicy Jamaican meat pastries.

-Andrew Zimmern explores Harlem, a vibrant New York City neighborhood with a diverse cross-section of cultures.
-He highlights its colorful restaurants offering soul food, Caribbean classics and even the national dish of Senegal.
+Andrew explores Harlem, a neighborhood with a diverse cross-section of cultures; Andrew highlights its colorful restaurants offering soul food, Caribbean classics and the national dish of Senegal.

 Andrew Zimmern digs into the not-to-be-missed unique and exotic foods that define a location, exploring where they came from, how they are prepared, and the right way to eat them.